iTwin/itwinjs-core/docs/core/learning/iModelHub/index.md

 iModelHub accepts ChangeSets from iModel.js [backends]($docs/learning/backend/index) through a process called [*push*]($docs/learning/glossary.md#push), and sends them to other validated users when requested through a process called [*pull*]($docs/learning/glossary.md#pull). iModel.js applications determine when and how to push and pull changes.

-See [working with iModelHub](./WorkingWith.md) for entire list of learning topics.
+See [working with iModelHub](./WorkingWith.md) for a list of related learning topics.

 ## The Connection between iModel.js and iModelHub